SuperStulle007/UltraCapes/README.md

 # Permissions:

+To open the Main CapeUI you need the Permission cape.cmd.

-The permissions for each cape is: {capename}.cape.
+The permissions for the single capes is: {capename}.cape.

 For example: firework.cape or energy.cape